 Everything you need to know about diatomaceous earth, amorphous silica, and BSiO₂ Pty Ltd

 Diatomaceous Earth (DE) — also called Diatomite or Kieselguhr — is a naturally occurring sedimentary mineral formed from the fossilised remains of microscopic siliceous algae called diatoms.
 Over millions of years, diatoms settled on lake and ocean floors, their intricate silica-based shells (called frustules) accumulating into thick deposits.
-BSiO₂ mines and processes this mineral in Far North Queensland.
+BSiO₂ mines this mineral in Far North Queensland.

 This non-crystalline structure is why amorphous silica is safe while crystalline silica is hazardous.
 BSiO₂ Pty Ltd takes its name from this compound — Biogenic Silicon Dioxide (BSiO₂).
+The product is also sometimes referred to as Diatomite, Kieselguhr, or Fossil Shell Flour.

 This is the most important question, and the answer depends entirely on which form of silica you are referring to.
 There are two very different forms: